codeiva4u/Brave-Real-Browser-Mcp-Server/README.md

 **Q: Is this detectable by websites?**
 A: brave-real-browser includes anti-detection features, but no solution is 100% undetectable.

-**Q: Can I use custom Chrome extensions?**
+**Q: Can I use custom Brave extensions?**
 A: Yes, through the `plugins` option in browser_init.
+Brave extensions and Chrome extensions are compatible.

 **Q: Does it work on all operating systems?**
 A: Yes, tested on Windows, macOS, and Linux.
-The server automatically detects Chrome installations on all platforms.
+The server automatically detects Brave Browser installations on all platforms with advanced multi-layer detection.

 **Q: What's the difference between Claude Desktop, Claude Code CLI, and Cursor IDE configurations?**
 A: Here's a comparison: